 Up till a few years back, I predominantly had nonstick cookware in my kitchen.
 They are easy to use and always clean up quick.
 Moreover, you can cook with minimal oil.
 So, what is there not to like?

 But soon, we started becoming aware of the ill effects of using nonstick cookware.
-The fact that it can emit carcinogenic fumes when heated above 260 degrees Celsius was enough to rethink about having them in our kitchen.
+The fact that it can emit carcinogenic fumes when heated above 260 degrees Celsius was enough to rethink having them in our kitchen.
 Further, if you have a pet bird, the fumes will cause distress and may even kill them.

 Many claim that PTFE used for making nonstick cookware nowadays are safe as long as they are not overheated.
 PFOA, the real culprit that causes harm is not used in the manufacturing process nowadays.